melonattacker/utility-token-price-simulator/README.md

 # Utility Token Price Simulator
 Utility Token Price Simulator is a simulator that simulates general token price when setting parameters. <br/> It is implemented based on the theory of "[Tokenomics: Dynamic Adoption and Valuation](https://bfi.uchicago.edu/wp-content/uploads/WP_2018-49.pdf)". <br/> CUI mode or GUI mode can be used.

+> You can't use this tool for speculative purposes.

 ## GUI mode
 ### Prerequisites
 - docker